astra-sim/astra-sim/README.md

 NOTE: The on-screen reported delays (no matter what backend is used) after the end of simulation are in cycles while the delays inside the csv files are in terms of microseconds.

 #### ASTRA-sim Binary Command Line Options
-When running the binary file (no matter what backend is used), the following options may be passed to the binary file (see example scripts):
+When running the binary file (no matter which backend is used), the following options may be passed to the binary file (see example scripts):
-- **--network-configuration (required):** The network input file dir.
+- **--network-configuration (required):** The network input file path.
-- **--system-configuration  (required):** The system input file dir.
+- **--system-configuration  (required):** The system input file path.
-- **--workload-configuration (required):** The workload input file dir.
+- **--workload-configuration (required):** The workload input file path.
-- **--path (required):** The path to dump the results.
+- **--path (required):** The path to store the results.
 - **--run-name  (required):** Name of the current run.
 - **--num-passes  (required):** Number of training passes to simulate.
-- **--total-stat-rows (required):** Total number of runs that want to write to the same csv file (please see run_multi.sh inside the "examples/"" directory).
-This is useful when multiple runs want to write to the same csv file.
+- **--total-stat-rows (required):** Total number of runs to write to the same csv file (please see run_multi.sh inside the `./examples/` directory).
+This is useful when you want to store the result of multiple runs in the same csv file.
 This value should be 1 if only 1 run is executed.
-- **--stat-row  (required):** The position of the run to write its stats into the csv stat files (please see run_multi.sh inside the "examples/"" directory).
+- **--stat-row  (required):** The index of the current run to write the execution stats into the csv file (please see run_multi.sh inside the `./examples/` directory).
 This is useful when multiple runs want to write to the same csv file.
 This value should be 0 if only 1 run is executed.
 - **--compute-scale (optional):** Scales the all compute times (reported in the workload input file) by this scale.
-Tge default value is 1.
+Default value is 1.
 - **--comm-scale  (optional):** Scales the all communication sizes (reported in the workload input file) by this scale.
-Tge default value is 1.
+Default value is 1.

-NOTE: The Garnet + ASTRA-sim binary also allows all of the network input options be overridden by the command line options.

 ### Input Files to ASTRA-sim
-* Workload: `./inputs/workload/`
+- Workload: `./inputs/workload/`
-   * see `./inputs/workload/README.md`
+  - see `./inputs/workload/README.md`
-   * see `./scripts/workload_generator/README.md` for instruction on how to use an automated script to generate workload input files.
+  -see `./scripts/workload_generator/README.md` for instruction on how to use an automated script to generate workload input files.
-* System: `./inputs/system/`
+- System: `./inputs/system/`
-   * see `./inputs/system/README.md`
+  - see `./inputs/system/README.md`
-* Network:
+- Network:
-    * `./inputs/network/garnet` (for Garnet backend inputs)
+  - `./inputs/network/garnet` (for Garnet backend inputs)
-      * see `./inputs/network/garnet/README.md`
+    - see `./inputs/network/garnet/README.md`
-    * `./inputs/network/analytical` (for analytical backend inputs)
+  - `./inputs/network/analytical` (for analytical backend inputs)
-      * see `./inputs/network/analytical/README.md`
+    - see `./inputs/network/analytical/README.md`

 ### Contact
 Please email Saeed Rashidi (saeed.rashidi@gatech.edu) or Srinivas Sridharan (ssrinivas@fb.com) or Tushar Krishna (tushar@ece.gatech.edu) if you have any questions.